JaredStemper/Pandoras-Memories/README.md

 - Slideshow/Modes can be controlled from buttons on board
 - Grabs photos dynamically from a Google Drive folder
 - Controlled through remote control or buttons on hardware

+### TODO:
+- BUG:
+  - slides scroll after 5 seconds, whether or not a video slide has finished playing
+- access local files from directory (e.g. /home/Music/*)
+  - store online files into local cache
+- controls on videos/pictures
+  - add slick-arrows, imitate CSS for slick-dots and put arrows on the same bar
+  - option to hide that bar (if touchscreen, it's already draggable)
+- Notes:
+  - autoload metadata vs whole video? with carousel it makes sense to always preload